 Mateon Therapeutics Closes $2.0 Million Financing

-/EIN News/ -- AGOURA HILLS, Calif., July 27, 2020 (GLOBE NEWSWIRE) -- Mateon Therapeutics (OTC.QB: MATN) announced the closing of the 1st tranche of financing related to the Mateon operations and spinoff of its EdgePoint AI, Inc. (“EdgePoint”, a Delaware Corporation and a division of Mateon).
+/EIN News/ -- AGOURA HILLS, California, July 27, 2020 (GLOBE NEWSWIRE) -- Mateon Therapeutics (OTC.QB: MATN), announced the closing of the 1st tranche of financing related to the Mateon operations and spinoff of its EdgePoint AI, Inc. (“EdgePoint”, a Delaware Corporation and a division of Mateon).

 JH Darbie & Co., Inc. is acting as the exclusive placement agent for the Offering.
 The Offering consists of a minimum of 40 units on a best effort all or none basis and a maximum of up to 100 units on a best effort basis at a price per unit of $50,000 (the “Units”).
 This initial closing is for the sale of 40 Units.
 Each Unit allows the Unit holder to purchase 25,000 shares of the Common Stock of EdgePoint (Mateon’s artificial intelligence (“AI”) division) and one note issued by Mateon (the “Note”).
 Each Note is convertible into up to 25,000 shares of EdgePoint’s Common Stock (conversion price $1.00 per share) or up to 138,889 shares of Mateon’s Common Stock (conversion price $0.18 per share).
 Each Unit also consists of 100,000 warrants (the “Warrants”), 50,000 Warrants, each to purchase one share of EdgePoint’s Common Stock at $1.00 per share, and 50,000 Warrants, each to purchase one share of Mateon’s Common Stock at $0.20 per share.